Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Chebyshev spectral methods: rationale

-Stochastic trace estimators are a crucial advantage with respect to QMC because these estimators are free from the sign problem.
-Another crucial feature of the spectral approach is that it approximates target functions with uniform resolution over the full spectral range (and in the case of CPGF the resolution can be specified exactly).
-This is a key aspect in the study of phase transitions, particularly when one wishes to characterize the critical behavior of thermodynamic functions.
-There are two ways to define an energy resolution.
-One of them uses a kernel that is convoluted with the function that one wishes to expand in Chebyshev polynomials.
-In practice, this convolution leads to a modification in the coefficients of the expansion.
-This modification smears out so called Gibbs oscillations which occur upon truncation of the Chebyshev series near discontinuities of the target function.
-These oscillations lead to a loss of precision and increased fluctuations, which are circumvented by convolution with an appropriate kernel \cite{weise_kernel_2006}.
-Within this approach, the resolution is defined as the spread of the kernel in the $xy$-plane, and generally depends on the truncation order and energy.
-Here, instead, we use a Chebyshev decomposition of broadened lattice Green's functions that was proposed independently in the works of Ferreira and Mucciolo \cite{ferreira_critical_2015} and Braun and Schmitteckert \cite{braun_numerical_2014}.
-This approach, coined CPGF \cite{ferreira_critical_2015}, has two main features: (i) it is based on a stable, asymptotically exact expansion of lattice Green's functions; and (ii) the energy resolution is specified from the outset and is uniform over the full spectral range.
+A crucial feature of Chebyshev expansions is that they offer uniform convergence \cite{boyd_chebyshev_1989} (and in the case of CPGF this translates into an energy resolution that can be specified exactly \cite{ferreira_critical_2015}).
+This is appealing for studies of phase transitions, particularly when one wishes to characterize the critical behavior of thermodynamic functions, among others.
+There are two ways to define a resolution.
+One of them uses a kernel that modifies the coefficients of the Chebyshev expansion.
+This modification smears out so called Gibbs oscillations which occur upon truncation of orthogonal polynomial series \cite{weise_kernel_2006}.
+A resolution may then be defined as the spread of the kernel in the $xy$-plane\footnote{The two variables $x,y$ are defined as follows. $x$ is the variable upon which the function we wish to approximate depends on, say the energy. $y$ is the integration variable used when the function is convoluted with the kernel.}, and generally depends on the truncation order and energy.
+Here, instead, we use a Green's function-based method that was proposed independently in the works of Ferreira and Mucciolo \cite{ferreira_critical_2015} and Braun and Schmitteckert \cite{braun_numerical_2014}.
+This approach, coined CPGF \cite{ferreira_critical_2015}, has two main features: (i) it is based on a stable, asymptotically exact expansion of lattice Green's functions in Chebyshev polynomials; and (ii) the energy resolution is specified from the outset, in the form of a simple imaginary self-energy.